|Approved by||Senate, 24 June 2015|

 - Breach of intellectual property: using the intellectual property of others in an unauthorised manner, including copyright breach and the unauthorised sharing of the work of others.

 - Other misconduct: actions that are deemed to contravene the values and accepted practices associated with academic integrity.

 3. Authority for Dealing with Academic Misconduct

-i. all suspected instances of academic misconduct in final examinations must be referred to the Manager, Student Administration
+- all suspected instances of academic misconduct in in-person final examinations must be referred to the Head, Student Experience

-ii. all other suspected instances of academic misconduct must be referred to the relevant Head of Department
+- all other suspected instances of academic misconduct, including online final examinations not using ExamSoft, must be referred to the relevant Head of Department (or nominee).

-(c) Alleged instances of Level Two and Level Three academic misconduct, excluding those relating to doctoral degrees, which proceed to a full investigation shall be dealt with by the Pro-Vice-Chancellor of the Division (or their nominee – referred to as the Pro-Vice-Chancellor henceforth) within which the relevant assessment was conducted.
+- Alleged instances of Level Two and Level Three academic misconduct, excluding those relating to doctoral degrees (see 3(d) below), which proceed to a full investigation shall be dealt with by the Pro-Vice-Chancellor of the Division (or their nominee – referred to as the Pro-Vice-Chancellor henceforth) within which the relevant assessment was conducted.

-(e) Level Three academic misconduct and extremely serious academic misconduct in doctoral degrees shall be referred to and dealt with by the Vice-Chancellor, if the party that has determined misconduct occurred recommends that the student concerned by excluded from the University.
+- Level Three academic misconduct and extremely serious academic misconduct in doctoral degrees shall be referred to and dealt with by the Vice-Chancellor, if the party that has determined misconduct occurred recommends that the student concerned be excluded from the University.

 4. Procedural Fairness